Hannes Meyer: Bauhaus

 The other major building commission was the Bundesschule des Allgemeinen Deutschen Gewerkschaftsbundes (ADGB Trade Union School), in Bernau bei Berlin, which was completed during 1930.
 It was the second largest project ever undertaken by the Bauhaus, after the Bauhaus school buildings in Dessau.
 The school operated for only three years until the Nazis confiscated it during 1933 for use as a management training school.
 The building now has historic protection status and it experienced an extensive restoration which was completed during 2007.
 The restoration project won the World Monuments Fund / Knoll Modernism prize during 2008.

-In July 2017 both the Laubenganghäuser and the ADGB Trade Union School were inscribed as part of the Bauhaus and its Sites in Weimar, Dessau and Bernau World Heritage Site.
+In July 2017, both the Laubenganghäuser and the ADGB Trade Union School were inscribed as part of the Bauhaus and its Sites in Weimar, Dessau and Bernau World Heritage Site.

 Walter Gropius appointed Meyer to replace him as the school's director on 1 April 1928.
 Meyer continued with Gropius' innovations to emphasize designing prototypes for serial mass production and functionalist architecture.
 In the increasingly dangerous political era of the Weimar Republic, Dessau's Mayor, Hesse, alleged that Meyer allowed a Communist student organization to flourish and bring bad publicity to the school, threatening its survival.
-Hesse dismissed Meyer as head of the Bauhaus school, with a monetary settlement, on August 1, 1930.
+Hesse dismissed Meyer as head of the Bauhaus school, with a monetary settlement, on 1 August 1930.
 Meyer's open letter in a left-wing newspaper two weeks later characterizes the Bauhaus as "Incestuous theories (blocking) all access to healthy, life-oriented design...
 As head of the Bauhaus, I fought the Bauhaus style".

-Later life
+Career in the Soviet Union

 In the autumn of 1930, Meyer emigrated to the Soviet Union, along with several former Bauhaus students, including Konrad Püschel and Philipp Tolziner.
 He taught at WASI, a Soviet academy for architecture and civil engineering.
-During his years in the Soviet Union, he acted as an advisor for urban projects at Giprogor (the Soviet Institute for Urban and Investment Development) and created plans related to aspects of the redevelopment of Moscow as part of the first five-year plan.
+During his years in the Soviet Union, he acted as an advisor for urban projects at Giprogor Russian Institute of Urban and Investment Development and created plans related to aspects of the redevelopment of Moscow as part of the first five-year plan.

 Outside Moscow, Meyer realised his ideas especially in the recently created Jewish Autonomous Oblast in the Soviet Far East.
 Meyer not only realised the buildings (such as worker's dormitory, theatre etc.) and their internal design and furnishings but also developed the urbanist project for the area's capital, the city of Birobidzhan.

 Meyer fell increasingly out of favour with the Stalinist authorities from 1933 onwards.
 The first so-called "purges" also began within the large Moscow community of foreigners.
 Meyer therefore returned to Geneva in his Swiss homeland in 1936.
 Margarete Mengel, his partner and mother of his son, as a German citizen, was not granted a visa and therefore remained in Moscow with their son.
-Margarete was arrested in 1938 and sentenced to death along with many other foreigners without a trial.
+Margarete was arrested in 1938 and sentenced to death by administrative means along with many other foreigners.
 The execution by firing squad took place on 20 August 1938.
-The son Johannes Mengel (born 4 January 1927) survived in a state reformatory and only learned of his mother's violent death in 1993.
+The son Johannes Mengel, born 4 January 1927, survived in a state reformatory and only learned of his mother's violent death in 1993.